tangshuang/storagex/README.md

 String to prepend to each key.
 It is recommended to use '.' like 'com.docker.service.data'.

-Notice: two HelloStorage instances should NOT have same namespace, or same conflict may come out.
+Notice: two HelloStorage instances SHOULD NOT have same namespace, or same conflict may come out.

 **expires**

 How long the value will be expired.
-Unit is second.
+Unit is micro second.
 If you set '0', it means the value will never expire.

 **storage**

-Which storage driver do you want to use: localStorage, sessionStorage, cookie, object.
+Which storage driver do you want to use: localStorage, sessionStorage.

 ## Methods

-### set(key, value)
+### set(key, value, expires)

 Add a data to the storage. `key` is a string, which will be connected with 'namespace'. `value` can be object.